-Pre-excused Absence: A parent/guardian may excuse a student for up to ten (10) days during a school year for any reason if the request is made in writing and at least 24 hours in advance of the absence [118.15 (3)].
-In addition to the above pre-excused absences, the administration may classify absences acceptable and excused for vacations with parents/guardians or parent substitutes, or trips to visit colleges.
-Requests for these absences must be submitted in writing to the office prior to the absence for them to be excused.
+Students who know in advance that they will be absent for more than one day for funerals, medical appointments, college visits, or vacations must be approved in advance.
+Requests for these absences must be submitted in writing to the office at least 24 hours in advance in order to be excused.
 Students are required to complete a pre-excused absence form from the main office prior to a pre-excused absence being approved.
 Students are encouraged to make a reasonable attempt to complete any assigned work prior to leaving.
 It is recommended that the student and teacher set an appropriate timeline for completion of missed assignments and tests.
-A student may have no more than one day for each day missed to make up any missing work.